ignaciomolina/RDFCrawler-docker/README.md

 # RDFCrawler-docker
+Docker image setup
-Docker Container for deploying RDFCrawler service
+  Easily creates Docker Containers for RDFCrawler service deplying

+NOTE: To run the container en environment variable named <URI_CRAWL> has to be set with the root uri start crawling